-When a stream of light falls on a metal atom, like iron, some light is absorbed into the electromagnetic field of the metal atom to energize electrons to higher orbital states, but some of the light is not needed and is reflected away from the atom.
+When a stream of light falls on a metal atom, some light is absorbed into the electromagnetic field of that atom to energize electrons to higher orbital states.
+But some of the light is not needed and is reflected away from the atom.
 It is this reflection of light that we see as colour.

-I contemplated Red, that passionate man whose blood pumps red in his veins, who would do anything for you, even engage in toxic toil for you, wear a mask and loose his soul for you until he sits up in his leaves and says ‘This is not who I am’
+I know Red.
+He is a passionate man whose blood pumps red in his veins.
+He would do anything for you.
+Engage in toxic toil for you, wear a mask and lose his soul for you.
+He sits up in his leaves and says – this is not who I am

 - Tyson N.D, Goldsmith D, 2014, Origins, fourteen billion years of cosmic evolution.
 1st ed.